Purpose of Position

 aircraft based in Sun Valley, ID.

 The aircraft will operate with 4 pilots and a dedicated maintenance technician flying Part91 only.
-Candidates with a DA-2000 type rating are encouraged to apply –
+Please note: pilot must reside/relocate within reasonable driving distance to SUN.

 Tasks and Responsibilities